Hylozoic/hylo-node/README.md

 npm run dev
 ```

-The `.env` file you created above gets read automatically by the Node app, using [dotenv](http://www.npmjs.org/package/dotenv), and `forever` restarts the server when any files are updated.
+This reads the `.env` file you created above, using [dotenv](http://www.npmjs.org/package/dotenv), and starts two processes managed by `foreman`: one web server process and one background job worker process, as listed in `Procfile.dev`.

 Now visit [localhost:1337](http://localhost:1337).